Slevinski/slevinski.github.io/series/formal-signwriting/README.md

 *A technical publication series*

-Formal SignWriting is the technical record for written sign text as durable computational text.
+Formal SignWriting is the technical record for sign text that can be stored, searched, checked, and processed by software without losing the written form.

 Its central claim is simple: